- Monthly Theme: Slashers

 Kristine: Yes.
 Carpenter is all about references on top of references.

 Sean: Let’s talk about Laurie Strode in her white tights.
 Are white tights as sick as wet hair?
 Maybe.
-Someone in white tights with wet hair might be the grossest animal imaginable.
+Someone in white tights with wet hair might be the grossest.
 I actually think Laurie’s white tights are meant to connect back to Annie’s comment about her that she’d “make a great Girl Scout.”
 They’re meant to be infantilizing and de-sexualizing, right?

 Kristine: Yes, but I think Laurie is more complex than that.
 I know it’s an easy read to say that Michael Myers picked his victims based on their sexy teenage behavior, but I think that’s a reductive and simplistic way to look at it.
 I don’t think this movie is a condemnation of sex and drugs, in other words.